Aerial America

 Aerial America is a television series airing on the Smithsonian Channel.
 Each episode is an aerial video tour of a U.S. state or destination in the United States.
 The narrated show consists entirely of aerial scenes using the Cineflex V14HD gyro-stabilized camera system mounted under the "chin" of a helicopter.
 It features flyovers of historical landmarks, natural areas such as national parks, and well-known buildings and homes in urban areas.
 The series has aired an episode for each state as well as others that have showcased popular destinations such as Hollywood and small towns in the U.S.

-On November 4, 2019, it was announced that the series was revived and returned with three new episodes on December 8, 2019.

 In 2015 the program was nominated for a Webby Award in the "best television website" category.

 Episodes

+Aerial Cities

+In 2018 Tusker Television released a spin-off series entitled Aerial Cities.
+It consists of the episodes "Las Vegas 24", "Miami 24", "San Francisco 24", "Chicago 24", "Seattle 24", and "Los Angeles 24".